MhmRhm/SeeMake/README.md

 - **Simple Dependency Management**: Most dependencies are fetched using CMake's FetchContent, so there's no need to manually build and install Boost or Google libraries.
-- **Static and Dynamic Checks**: Uses Memcheck and CppCheck to perform dynamic and static checks.
+- **Static and Dynamic Checks**: Uses Memcheck and Cppcheck to perform dynamic and static checks.
 - **Git Information**: Easily include Git details like commit hash and branch name in your binary.